brightowltutoring/sveltekit/src/routes/math/+page.md

 </div>

-# The content of this page are written in a markdown file with svelte components (tailwind too), possible due to MDsveX!
+# The content of this page is written in a markdown file with svelte components (tailwind too), possible due to MDsveX!
+## The **math** on this page is written in markdown using Katex (black), Katex (green), and Mathjax (blue), the latter two of which are lazy rendered with the Intersection Observer API!
 * the square-slider above using svelte binding of a JS variable ... again this is possible due to MDsveX
-* The **math** on this page is written in both markdown (i.e. Latex) and with Katex.
-  * for heavy inline use, markdown is preferable
-  * for css/svelte transitions, only katex svelte components are viable
-    * normally markdown is more performant, however with a recent implementation of the Intersection Observer API, I have made the katex math far more performant !!
-      * 1000 lines vs 4000-8000+ lines of math loaded instantly on page load
-      * when changing routes katex on 4000+ lines is easily transitioned ... not the same for markdown
+  * the newest version of mathjax is about as performant as katex; mathjax has a wider adoption of latex functionality
+  * the math markdown uses katex as a plugin and is not lazy-rendered .... it is however easier to write

 <!-- This markdown math is centered.
 Oddly the addition of this single markdown slow the katex rendering.